 Total compliance (10 points): Service reports from the contract pest control company should be available for review if pest control is contracted out.
 In-house inspection records should be available for review if pest control is conducted in-house.
 Records should include services performed, date of service, chemicals used (see below), signs of activity with corrective actions, and trend reports.
 Match Pest Control Operator (PCO) signature on service logs with licenses/certificates on file.
 Records should show when electric fly killing unit bulbs are changed.
 Where the contracted pest control has left their client details of an issue or a recommendation (e.g., excessive gap at the bottom of a door), then the client should acknowledge the issue(s) and note corrective action completion(s) where relevant.
+Specimen labels and SDS sheets for chemicals used are scored under section 3.04.

 Where chemicals are used, records should detail:

 - Product name of materials applied

 - The EPA or product registration number (as required by law)

 - Target pest

 - Rate of application (percent of concentration)

 - Location or site of application

 - Method of application (if applicable)

 - Amount of pesticide used

 - Date and time of application

 - Signature of applicator

 - Corrective actions

 - Trend reports